 Remember that tropical foliage plants thrive in their native environments where relative humidity is often 80 percent or greater.
 An average home may have relative humidity as low as 35 percent up to about 60 percent; this may drop below 20 percent in heated homes during winter.

 Low humidity may cause brown or scorched leaf tips.
 You can try to raise the humidity indoors by grouping plants together.
 That sometimes helps.
 Also, if you use a room or furnace humidifier, you can increase the humidity.
 Be sure to water properly and avoid drafts and high temperatures.
 A pebble tray may also work; layer pebbles in a tray and fill with water to just the top of the pebbles.
 Set pots on the pebbles, just above water level.

 Root health is vital to the survival of the plant.
 The plant’s container and the growing mix affect the root system and the overall health of the plant.
 Roots serve to anchor the plant in the container and to absorb water and nutrients.
 A plant’s root system has to have oxygen in order to function properly.
 Without it, the plant will die.

-You have to make sure to have the proper soil mix for each plant as well.
-A good mix will not break down or degrade over time.
-You want to be sure to use a mixture of particle sizes so there is good drainage and aeration for the plant’s roots.
+Make sure to have the proper soil mix for each plant as well.
+A good mix won’t break down or degrade over time.
+Be sure to use a mixture of particle sizes so there’s good drainage and aeration for the plant’s roots.
 Most plants do well in a mix containing one to two parts potting soil, one to two parts moistened peat moss and one part coarse sand.
 Native soil from the garden can be used in a mix if it’s pasteurized.

 It’s not hard to take care of foliage plants.
-You just have to remember that if they are tropical in variety, it might take a little more than just a simple watering once in a while to carry them through.
+Just remember that if they are tropical in variety, it might take a little more than just a simple watering once in a while to carry them through.